 #1 Calories, #2 Macros, #3 Micros, #4 Nutrient Timing, #5 Supplements

 This is the third chapter in my five-part guide on nutrition for fat loss and muscle growth.
-You can read the introduction (which gives important context) and download the full PDF version of the nutrition setup guide here.
+Join 100,000 people and download the full PDF version here.

 Here are the sections of this chapter: